TaitoUnited/taito-cli/docs/plugins.md

 ## Databases

-Plugins typically implement the following commands:
+Database plugins typically implement the following commands:

 * `taito db *`: Manage database with taito-cli commands.
 * `taito env apply`: Create a database and database users (if not managed with terraform)